 Terms and phrases typed into that box are combined in a Boolean AND relationship, and the search results are listed by relevancy.

-There are two ways to search the Databases:
+*There are two ways to search the full Database via Dadabik:

-*Quick Search — the two boxes search a description of the content of the publication (includes information typically found in the abstract, subject headings, and title fields).
+Quick Search — the top box searches a description of the content of the publication (includes information typically found in the abstract, subject headings, and title fields).
 The bottom box is provided if you happen to have the exact title of a needed publication.

-In addition, the AND and OR operators can be used within a search box by typing the operators in capitol letters:
+The Boolean AND and OR operators can be used within the search boxes by typing the operators in capitol letters; for example —

 climate change AND stress (will search for all records that contain the phrase “climate change” AND a variant of the word “stress”)